soberox/ITSC-3162-Final_project/README.md

 - **Classification** — predicting player attributes (example: preferred foot)
 - **Regression** — predicting player market value using linear models and XGBoost
 - **Recommendation** — nearest-neighbors based player recommendation (cosine similarity / k-NN)
+- **Clustering** - Agglomerative Hierarchical Clustering based on player wage and value

 Each solution is contained in its own Jupyter notebook so you can inspect the exploratory data analysis (EDA), preprocessing steps, modeling code, and visualizations.